mpyatt/alx-airbnb-project-documentation/README.md

 4. Consult the **Data Flow Diagram** for data exchange details.
 5. Follow the **Flowcharts** to see step-by-step process flows.
 6. Use **Requirements.md** for API specs, validation rules, and performance criteria.

+---

+> This project is part of the **ALX ProDev Backend Software Engineering Program**